HiSPARC/firmware/_sources/messages.txt

 A message always starts with a header byte (99h) followed by an identifier byte, message info, data and an end byte (66h).
 The identifier byte gives the type of the message.
-Types are e.g. GPS time, measurement data, control setting etc. The message info bytes give some information about the data.
+Types are e.g. one second, measurement data, control setting etc. The message info bytes give some information about the data.
 Message info can be trigger information or time settings.
 In case of a control setting this information is omitted (N = 0).
 The number of data bytes depends